-Pipe Plugs are mainly for blocking and stopping the flow in the pipes temporarily.
+Pipe Plugs are mainly used for blocking and stopping the flow in the pipes temporarily.
 These flows can be water, sewage water, gas or petroleum.
 Thus, proper application of pipe plugs requires a special emphasis on pipe plug inflation and back pressure.

-Pipe Plugs are suitable for testing as per requirements of European Standard EN 1610.
+PlugCo Pipe Plugs are suitable for testing as per the requirements of European Standard EN 1610.
 Also, they are produced with a size up to 144” (DN3600) and a back pressure up to 6 Bar.
-Pipe Plugs can work with 1-6 bar inflation pressure.
-Also, they can hold 0,5-6 bar back pressure.
+Pipe Plugs can work with 1-8 bar inflation pressure and can hold 0,5-6 bar back pressure.